ianmanding/ianmanding/README.md

 - 👋 Hi, I’m @ianmanding
-- 👀 I’m interested in materials informatics
+- 👀 I’m currently a machine learning engineering trainee at the Philippines' top fintech company
-- 🌱 I’m currently learning the basics of machine learning
+- 🌱 I’m well-versed in Python and Java

 <!---
 ianmanding/ianmanding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.